-There are 34 of these 64-waveshape wavetables.
-They are the original set of 8-bit wavetables from the PPG 2.2 and 2.3.
+There are 36 of these 64-waveshape wavetables.
+They include the original set of 8-bit wavetables from the PPG 2.2 and 2.3 as well as two sets of Prophet VS wavetables (wavetables 34 and 35).
 Use them to create classic wavetable sounds like those heard on recordings from the 1980s and beyond.